jkwchui/chem-jon-hk/docs/chem/resources/tools/README.md

+# Tools

+This page presents some fun toys for getting chemical equations rendered properly, 3D structures, and so on.

 ## Typeset chemical equations

 Type your chemical equation in the box to have it rendered.
 Use `\solid{}`, `\aq{}`, `\gas{}`, and `\liquid{}` for state symbols, and `^` / `_` to force super/subscripts.